 Adobe Font Development Kit for OpenType (AFDKO) Overview

-This release of the Adobe Font Development Kit for OpenType (AFDKO) contains a set of tools used to make OpenType fonts by adding the OpenType-specific data to a TrueType or Type1 font.
-It does not offer tools for designing or editing glyphs.
-These command line programs will allow you to build an OpenType font from an existing font, verify the contents of the font, and proof the font on screen or on paper.
+The Adobe Font Development Kit for OpenType (AFDKO) contains a set of tools for making make OpenType fonts by adding the OpenType-specific data to a TrueType or Type1 font.
+These command line programs will allow you to build an OpenType font from an existing font- or UFO file, to verify the contents of the font, and to proof the font on screen or on paper.
 The AFDKO also contains useful technical documentation and some example font source material.
-Note!
-Although the FDK directory tree contains a number of Python scripts, none of them can be used by double-clicking on them; they can only be called by typing commands into a command line window.

-Once the AFDKO is installed, all the command line programs can be run by entering the command name in a Terminal window (OSX, Windows, Linux), along with the necessary option text.
-All command line tools provide usage and help text with the options -u and -h.
+Once the AFDKO is installed, all the command line programs can be run by entering the command name in a Terminal window, along with the necessary arguments.
+All command line tools provide usage (-u

-The tools fall into several different functional groups.
+The AFDKO tools fall into several different functional groups.

 otfautohint